Stuuhli/effective-waddle/readme.md

 Key settings such as FastAPI secrets, PostgreSQL credentials, Milvus host, and GraphRAG defaults are documented in the template.
 See [`.env.example`](.env.example) for the authoritative reference.

-### PostgreSQL configuration example
+### PostgreSQL configuration
+On HPC clusters (Slurm + Apptainer) you typically connect to an external PostgreSQL instance provisioned by your infrastructure team or a separate VM you control.
+The application expects network access to that database; no container orchestration is required inside the Apptainer image.

-You can spin up a disposable PostgreSQL instance with Docker:
+For local development you can still spin up PostgreSQL with Docker if desired:

 ```bash
 docker run \